Who can use this feature?

 After syncing is complete, you will see the latest sync information, including the date and time of the last sync, and confirmation that your integration is Connected on the Integrations page.

-Setup Automated Daily Syncs
+Set Up Automated Daily Syncs

 By default, auto-syncs are Off.
 We recommend enabling daily syncing to ensure your employee demographics are kept up-to-date.